 4. Photos (sight)

 When we have an anxiety episode, we lose touch with our sense of place in the world.
-Even if we have plenty of people who love us, we forget momentarily, and become flooded with fear that we will never belong and are all alone in the world.
+Even if we have plenty of people who love us, we forget momentarily.
+Kids may become flooded with fear that they will never belong and are all alone in the world.

 If your child has a smart phone, you can add some photos designed to remind him or her of the people and animals who care.
 Or you can print out a photo for easy access.
-For example, a photo of your daughter with her beloved cat, or your son with his horse, can be an excellent reminder of unconditional love and acceptance.
+For example, a photo of your daughter with her beloved cat can be an excellent reminder of unconditional love and acceptance.

 If your child has a deep affection for a cousin or extended family member, take a photo of them enjoying something together and add it to the phone.
-You may want to avoid photos of direct family members and friends, only because sometimes they can be too close for comfort during anxiety, and it can be more pleasant to think of people and animals who are purely pleasant.
+You may want to avoid photos of nuclear family members and friends, only because sometimes they can be too close for comfort during anxiety.
+Sometimes it can be more soothing to think of people and animals who are removed from any negative experiences.